ThunderMasta/DyedSudoku/README.md

 iPhone sudoku full of colour funny dyes

-(and with generated all the way boards)
+With generated all the way boards and lots of kittens upon win ;)